capital-match/haskell-desktop/README.md

 Run, and make sure you expose the ssh port:

-`docker run --name haskell-desktop -p 2022:22 haskell-desktop`
+`docker run --name haskell-desktop -p 2022:22 capitalmatch/haskell-desktop`

 A randomly generated password for `root` and user `dockerx` will be printed.
 Keep this handy for the next step.